-"Heron Hill" Open Space Preserve
+"Heron Hill"

-Santa Venetia's newest protected natural resource area is the "Heron Hill" Open Space Preserve, acquired by the County in July, 2014.
+Santa Venetia's newest protected natural resource area is "Heron Hill", a property acquired by the County in July, 2014 and now part of the San Pedro Open Space Preserve.
 The 16.5 acre property was initially purchased by an anonymous donor and subsequently donated to the County for the purpose of protecting the land from proposed residential development and preserving a great blue heron breeding site (known as a rookery) as well as oak woodlands and native grasslands on the property.
 The site supports the only known great blue heron rookery in the Santa Venetia neighborhood.
 The great blue heron is designated by the California Department of Fish and Wildlife (CDFW) as a "Special Animal" because of the close association it has with a habitat that is continuing to decline in California.
 According to the CDFW, tree cutting, water recreation, draining of wetland habitats, building, and highway construction have all contributed to rookery abandonment in recent years.
 Although protected from residential development, lands within the preserve remain susceptible to fire and invasive species such as French broom.